cp3402-students/project-team4/documentation/site.md

 #### Comments
 Since we have not utilised this feature in the production of this site, the user is free to ignore this feature unless they intend to make use of it.

-#### WPForms Lite
-This functionality is an additional feature make available by the 'WPForms Lite' plugin, and is what allows the user to view and manage the contact forms utilised in the site.

 #### Appearance
 Themes - This is the panel where the available themes for the site are located, which includes the ability to interact with our custom theme, or browse for other themes to try out.